Abaloparatide (Tymlos)

 Tell Your Rheumatology Provider

-Please contact your provider if you get pregnant while taking abaloparatide, which should not be used during pregnancy.
+Please contact your provider if you become pregnant or plan to get pregnant while taking abaloparatide, which should not be used during pregnancy.
+If you experience severe dizziness or fainting with injections, you should also contact your provider.

-Updated April 2025 by Rebecca Manno, MD, MHS, and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Updated January 2026 by Nina Couette, DO, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.